 Check out our hotel packages page for staycation offers from the Moxy Columbus Short North, Graduate Columbus, Le Meridien Columbus, The Joseph, Hilton Columbus Downtown, Drury Inn & Suites and Hotel LeVeque.

 If you haven’t been to Dublin lately, it might look very different than you remember.
-Historic Dublin still offers the same charm as always, but it is now connected – via the world’s longest sing span, single tower suspension bridge in the world – to the Bridge Park Development.
-The new bridge park neighborhood is bursting with dining and entertainment options to fit any mood.
+Historic Dublin still offers the same charm as always, but it is now connected – via the world’s longest sing span, single-tower suspension bridge in the world – to the Bridge Park.
+The new neighborhood is bursting with dining and entertainment options to fit any mood.
 Not to mention the heart of Dublin is just minutes from the Columbus Zoo and Aquarium, home to a new state-of-the-art sea lion and seal habitat at Adventure Cove, as well as some of the world’s best golf courses.